black-sensei/Data-Analysis-Portfolio/README.md

 In my free time, I enjoy exploring new data analysis tools and techniques, and I am always looking for opportunities to expand my knowledge and skills.
 Whether working on a team or independently, I am driven by the thrill of discovering new insights and the satisfaction of using data to solve complex problems.

+A link to my PDF Resume [Stephen_Audu.pdf](https://github.com/user-attachments/files/23629752/Stephen_Audu.pdf)

-This is a repository to showcase skills, share projects and track my progress in Data Analytics / Data Science related topics.
+This is a repository to showcase skills, share projects and track my progress in Data Analytics related topics.